-Are you Vegan and you Love Traveling?
+Are you a Vegan Traveler?
 Do you struggle to find Vegan foods during your travels?
 Are you scared that your choices will be limited?
 Then this Guide is for you!
 Tips, favorite destinations, groups to join and much more.

 I recently collaborated with the Traveler, musician and Vegan Chef Lisa Spykers of Veganopoleio, a few questions about how to travel vegan.